khigashi1987/CorrLDA/README.md

 -K (int) : The number of topics.

--A (float) : The initial settings of an asymmetric Dirichlet prior over the document-topic distributions.
+-A (float) : The initial settings of an asymmetric Dirichlet prior over the document-topic distributions (alpha parameters).
 These values are optimized during the Gibbs iterations.

--B (float) : The initial setting of an symmetric Dirichlet prior over the topic-word distributions.
+-B (float) : The initial setting of an symmetric Dirichlet prior over the topic-word distributions (a beta parameter).
 This value are optimized during the Gibbs iterations.

--G (float) : The initial setting of an symmetric Dirichlet prior over the topic-tag distributions.
+-G (float) : The initial setting of an symmetric Dirichlet prior over the topic-tag distributions (a gamma parameter).
 This value are optimized during the Gibbs iterations.

 -S (int) : a seed value for the random number generator (to fix the initial setting of the Gibbs iteration).